Aloha mai kākou!

 Time Commitment

 We recognize how busy everyone is and that this work requires a high level of presence and commitment.
 This 5-day in-person professional development opportunity is designed to be immersive, and therefore, you are required to be present for the entire time.
-We are offering this experience twice in the Spring 2024 semester to be as inclusive as possible of the various schedules you all hold.
+We are offering this experience twice in the Fall 2024 semester to be as inclusive as possible of the various schedules you all hold.
 The dates include:

 We ask for your availability for both sets of dates, but you would only attend one of these weeks.
 Please note that the 9am-4pm is a firm time commitment.
 Exceptions will not be made because we want you to benefit from the full experience, and we want your fellow participants to fully benefit from your presence.